DanielTockan/Skii/README.md

 INSERT  USER STORIES HERE!!!!!!
 INSERT  USER STORIES HERE!!!!!!

-Daily stand-ups were held each morning, as well as regular check-ups on progress and any blockers faced.
-We were in constant communication via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.
+Daily stand-ups were held each morning, supplemented by regular check-ups on progress and any blockers faced.
+The occured via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.

 ### Back-end:

+#### Schemata

 The first step taken was to create the schemata for the app.
-Based off of initial planning, we created three - one for the resorts, users and comments.
+Based off of the initial planning, three were created:

-#### Schemata
+ - Users schema
+ - Resorts schema
+ - Comments schema

 ```js
 const resortsSchema = new mongoose.Schema({